garrettbland/workhays-next/_faqs/how-to-register-your-business-on-work-hays.md

 ---
 title: How to register your business on Work Hays
+excerpt: Learn how to register your business for free today.
 ---

 Registering your business is simple.
 Follow these instructions below to register your employer or business today with Work Hays.

 ### Step 1.